 For generations, women have been the custodians of ancestral knowledge about plants, passing it down through food, healing practices and during key life transitions' rituals.
 Many of these plants are vital health allies as they support women's reproductive health, easing hormonal cycles, aiding digestion, and promoting restful sleep.
 These same plants are often used in ceremonies and dreamwork, connecting women to both body and spirit through generations of practice and tradition.
 However, when women migrate or seek refuge in a new country, this deeply rooted knowledge is at risk of being lost as the plants native to their birth land aren't easy to access any longer.
 Added to this the pressure to assimilate, overcome language barriers, disrupted community ties, and the need to adapt quickly can all hinder the passing on of traditional ecological knowledge.
-This project recognises the essential role that plant wisdom plays in women’s health and cultural identity.
-By centering the voices and experiences of newly arrived migrant and refugee women, it honours their resilience and celebrates the continuity of their knowledge.
-Through storytelling, art, and textile, this project provides a platform for women to reclaim and share their heritage—fostering wellbeing, intergenerational connection, and a more inclusive understanding of healing traditions.

 ABOUT THE ARTIST